AI SDK ProvidersGoogle Vertex AI

 Google Vertex Provider

-The Google Vertex provider for the Vercel AI SDK contains language model support for the Google Vertex AI APIs.
+The Google Vertex provider for the AI SDK contains language model support for the Google Vertex AI APIs.

 The Google Vertex provider is not compatible with edge environments.